Unspoken Words, Untaken Chances

 “I...I should get home,” he said, haltingly, “It’s getting late, my dad needs to yell at me.”
 He pulled away from her and stood up, his shoulders tense.

 “...Yeah.
 Wouldn’t wanna deny him the opportunity,” Athena replied, not knowing how to address the awkward weight of the air around them.
+Maybe at one point she would have said, “Hey, what gives?
+Do you wanna kiss me or not?” and demanded they clear things up, if only for her own peace of mind, because she’d startled herself again with looking at him like that, and wasn’t sure where they stood—either of them.
+Now, though, the silence felt lonely and brittle and she shrank instead of forcing the issue.
 For a moment neither of them spoke or moved, but Kato finally took a step away and Athena hastily got to her feet; stood too quickly and had to negotiate with her vision going temporarily black.

 “At least let me walk you to the station,” she said, blinking back her sight and half-expecting rejection.
 Kato looked back at her, though, and some of the stiffness left his posture.